Theodore Wilbur Anderson

 Theodore Wilbur Anderson (June 5, 1918 – September 17, 2016) was an American mathematician and statistician who specialized in the analysis of multivariate data.

+Life and career

 He was born in Minneapolis, Minnesota.
-He was on the faculty of Columbia University from 1946 until moving to Stanford University in 1967, becoming Emeritus Professor in 1988.
-He served as Editor of Annals of Mathematical Statistics from 1950 to 1952.
-He was elected President of the Institute of Mathematical Statistics in 1962.
+He was on the faculty of Columbia University from 1946 until moving to Stanford University in 1967, becoming emeritus professor in 1988.
+He served as editor of Annals of Mathematical Statistics from 1950 to 1952.
+He was elected president of the Institute of Mathematical Statistics in 1962.